Cry History, Family Crest & Coats of Arms

 The name Cry is Anglo-Saxon in origin.
 It was a name given to a town crier, or for an officer of a court who made public announcements.
 These offices were important in the Middle Ages, since the majority of the population were illiterate; thus information could only be spread among the common people through verbal means.
 The surname Cry is derived from the Old English word criere, which in turn came from the Old French word criere, which was the nominative case of the word crieur, which means crier.

 The surname Cry was first found in Worcestershire, where they held a family seat from ancient times.

 Early History of the Cry family

-Another 123 words (9 lines of text) covering the years 1221, 1269, 1379, 1590 and 1788 are included under the topic Early Cry History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cry research.
+Another 62 words (4 lines of text) covering the years 1221, 1269, 1379, 1590 and 1788 are included under the topic Early Cry History in all our PDF Extended History products and printed products wherever possible.